-1 Going concern valuations assume that the plan is continuing in business for the foreseeable future.
-Solvency and wind-up valuations assume that the plan will be wound-up as at the valuation date.
-See page 36 for a full discussion of the different types of valuations.
-2 The market value of assets are net of \$1.0 million in wind-up expenses
+1 Going concern valuations assume that the plan is continuing to operate for the foreseeable future.
+Solvency and hypothetical wind-up valuations assume that the plan will be wound-up as at the valuation date.
+See pages 10 and 11 for a full discussion of the different types of valuations.